Personalities

 Bob Horsley-Program Director under Charlie Harper in 1991.
 Also served as fill-in jock for WKMO and Chief Engineer.
 Later worked for various Radio Shack stores.

 Walter "Dee" Huddleston-Long time General Manager 1952-1972.
 Prior to WIEL, Dee was program and sports director for WKCT in Bowling Green from 1949-1952.
-Left radio to begin successful career in politics.
+Was also partner of WLBN in Lebanon 1957-1972.
+Left radio to begin successful career in politics, beginning in Kentucky Senate 1965-1972 and finally in the U.S. Senate from 1973-1985.
 Currently owns a consulting firm.
 Served as 1958 Chairman of the Kentucky Broadcaster's Association.
 Incidentally , a "Cousin Walt" also started at WIEL in 1952...his last name was unknown, leaving the possibility this could have been an alias Dee 'operated' under.
 Received the General Federation of Women's Clubs "Award To Broadcasters" December 2, 1965.
 The article appears on the Media and History page.
+Sadly, Dee passed away in his sleep the morning of October 16, 2018.

 Mark writes (on 12/07/07):